Skip to content

 Record Keeping

-Just like a brick and mortar store, you have certain record-keeping obligations attached to your business.
+Like a brick-and-mortar store, you have certain record-keeping obligations attached to your business.
 If your business is audited or receives some other kind of investigation and your records are not up to date and kept in good condition, you could face legal penalties.

 For your online business, it may be convenient to keep your records in a cloud-based service.
 Just make sure you have reliable backups if something goes wrong.